matteogiorgi/matteogiorgi.github.io/curriculum.md

 ## Relevant Experience
 - [**`TOODY`**](https://github.com/matteogiorgi/toody) *Python* web application for the detection of variability indicators in requirements documents of software systems, written for my BSc thesis.
 The application uses *Spacy* for *NLP* analysis and *Flask* for the web interface.
-- [**`LAB ASSISTANT`**](http://didawiki.di.unipi.it/doku.php/fisica/informatica/201617/start) Worked, in support of Professor Pelagatti, as lab assistant for the *C* laboratory exam at BSc in Physics at the *University of Pisa*.
+- [**`LAB-ASSISTANT`**](http://didawiki.di.unipi.it/doku.php/fisica/informatica/201617/start) Worked, in support of Professor Pelagatti, as lab assistant for the *C* laboratory exam at BSc in Physics at the *University of Pisa*.
 The main task was to help students during the exercise sessions and to correct their assignments.
-- **`CNR PROJECT`** Worked, together with a colleague of mine, as a *Python* programmer inside the *CNR* offices in Pisa, helping in the realisation of a scale model for blind people.
+- **`CNR-PROJECT`** Worked, together with a colleague of mine, as a *Python* programmer inside the *CNR* offices in Pisa, helping in the realisation of a scale model for blind people.
 The project was under the supervision of Doctor Furfari from *CNR* and Professor Pelagatti from the *University of Pisa*.
 - **`PDE`****`[`**[**`BASE`**](https://github.com/matteogiorgi/pde-base)**`/`**[**`PLUG`**](https://github.com/matteogiorgi/pde-plug)**`/`**[**`TILE`**](https://github.com/matteogiorgi/pde-tile)**`]`** Public repositories containing a collection of configuration files and installation scripts for a complete and efficient *UNIX* work environment based on any *Debian* distribution.
 - [**`ASTEROIDS`**](https://github.com/matteogiorgi/asteroids) *Javascript* implementation of the popular game *Asteroids*.
 The game is written using *p5.js* library and is particularly useful to understand the basics of *Event Programming*.
-- [**`RSA REPORT`**](https://github.com/matteogiorgi/wiener) Independent studies, under the supervision of Professor Romani from the *University of Pisa*, regarding the attacks that exploit the *RSA* cryptosystem vulnerabilities with a specific focus on the *Wiener Attack* and its use of *Continued Fractions* for the factorization of the *RSA* module.
+- [**`RSA-REPORT`**](https://github.com/matteogiorgi/wiener) Independent studies, under the supervision of Professor Romani from the *University of Pisa*, regarding the attacks that exploit the *RSA* cryptosystem vulnerabilities with a specific focus on the *Wiener Attack* and its use of *Continued Fractions* for the factorization of the *RSA* module.
 - [**`HACKATHON`**](http://contaminationlab.unipi.it/conthackt-foodmobilitydigital) First place in the 2021 edition of *ContHackt*, organized by the *University of Pisa* and *Contamination Lab Pisa*.
 As winner, our team had access to the 2021/2022 *EUAcceL* project organized by the *European Institute of Innovation and Technology* and won the final stage with a blockchain prototype for the tracking of food products.